Peer-to-Peer Lending: An Emerging Pathway for MSME Financing

 How Does P2P Lending Work?

-The process of P2P lending involves several important stages, all of which are
+The process of P2P lending involves several important stages, all of which are essential for the platform to function smoothly and ensure a mutually beneficial outcome for everyone involved.

 1. Sign-up: Potential borrowers and lenders register on P2P lending platforms, providing essential personal and financial information.